 The Civic Innovation Fellowship is a program run by the Mayor’s Office of Performance Strategy and Innovation (OPSI).
 The fellowship convenes six innovative thinkers from Tulsa to deeply understand and propose solutions to longstanding or emerging civic challenges.
 The team works on a project for six months using a Human Centered Design approach.
 Fellows also learn the basics of city government so they can become more engaged residents.

 How much time will I need to invest?

 Participants can expect to meet for 3 hours per week over the course of six months.
-The fellowship will run from June through December 2018.
-Meetings will occur in the early evening from 4 p.m. to 7:30 p.m. on weekdays in City Hall.
+The fellowship will run from March through August 2019.
+Meetings will occur in the early evening from 4 to 7 p.m. on weekdays in City Hall.
 We’ll find a time that works for the entire team.
 Additional time may be needed if the team needs to work independently.

 What are examples of problems the team will work on?